GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 ?>Please use the tables in [3.2.0 Component Wiring](#_320-component-wiring) for details on pin connections to the Arduino.

 ## 2.1.0 Base Functionality

+> [!NOTE]
+> If you have the Gaggia New Classic (auto shut-off after 20mins), then it is highly recommended to fully bypass the ECO PCB that is on board by following [this](https://www.youtube.com/watch?v=WNs3uSLA4Ts&t=199s) video.
+Instead of buying a new switch just remove the spring inside it.

 ### 2.1.1 Power Delivery
 Take off the top cover of your machine by unscrewing the 2 top screws.
 Be sure to mark your top left power connector so you don't mix them up (even though it's not that hard to understand which one is which).